 My eldest son now goes to the beach alone, well, sometimes… but I still pack a bag for my youngest.
 Of course, he carries it, but it’s my task to prepare all the things he needs to take with him.

 Choose the right size for kids to enjoy without losing their equipment or getting water in the way of their sight.
-Don’t buy those one-size-fit-all, cheap models that souvenirs shops usually sell in seaside resorts.
+Don’t buy those one-size-fits-all, cheap models that souvenir shops usually sell in seaside resorts.
 Go for a little bit of quality like this set.

 Get the right sunglasses for kids.
-Children’s ayes are particularly sensitive to UV rays exposure and you don’t want their sight to be damaged.
+Children’s eyes are particularly sensitive to UV rays exposure and you don’t want their sight to be damaged.
 Don’t save on this item, please!

 If your kid already has his favorite had or if you don’t want to buy a new one, just pack it.
 Any cap is better than no hat at all.
 And trust me, they won’t use it only on the beach.

-They are great for kids to play or for them to take a nap under the umbrella.
-Choose a beach mat that’s easy to clean, easy to fold, and packable.
-For kids still wearing diapers, don’t forget to add a changing mat.
+They are great for kids to play with or for them to take a nap under the umbrella.

 Although I love microfiber towels, for smaller kids I prefer something more fluffy and soft.
 Beach ponchos or hooded towels are also a good idea for small children.
 For older kids, microfiber beach towels work fine.